meschedl/meschedl.github.io/cv.md

 Computational
 - Proficiency with RStudio
-- Knowlege of most basic statistical methods used in biological data and how to implment them in RStudio
+- Knowlege of most basic statistical methods used in biological data and how to implement them in RStudio
 - Familiar with Species Distribution Modeling (SDM) or Ecological Niche Modeling using Maxent in congruence with RStudio
-- Familar with the command line and git/GitHub
+- Familiar with the command line and git/GitHub

-Teaching
-- Started and lead Prada, Puritz, Putnam lab joint Journal Club weekly meetings (Fall 2018 to present)
-- Co-taught a multi-institutional DNA/mRNA library preparation workshop (January 2019)

 Other
 - Museum specimen preparation of bird skins
-- Rotifer culture growth and maintence
+- Rotifer culture growth and maintenance
 - Zebrafish tank system care, feeding, breeding, and maintenance
 - Feeding and milking venom of cone snails
 - Museum collection database management, curation, and verification for marine gastropods and birds
-- Preparation and imaging micro-mollusk specimens with scanning electron microsopy
+- Preparation and imaging micro-mollusk specimens with scanning electron microscopy

 ### Presentations and Awards